model-checking/kani/docs/src/benchcomp-conf.md

 The value of `filters` is a list of dicts.
 Currently the only legal key for each of the dicts is `command_line`.
 Benchcomp invokes each `command_line` in order, passing the results as a JSON file on stdin, and interprets the stdout as a YAML-formatted modified set of results.
+Filter scripts can emit either YAML (which might be more readable while developing the script), or JSON (which benchcomp will parse as a subset of YAML).

 ## Built-in visualizations